These are the questions we get asked most often about our floors and their features.

 Before re-oiling your floor, it’s essential that you clean up any dust or dirt that’s accumulated.
 Contamination will hinder adhesion and could affect how the floor looks.
 Apply a small amount of One Coat Cleaner to a dry cloth and wipe the affected area thoroughly.
 Dust will be collected electro-statically.
 It takes 15 minutes to an hour to dry depending on the saturation.
 If the floor remains soiled, consider sanding the surface and clean again with One Coat Cleaner.

 Make sure the floor is completely dry before applying Woodpecker One Coat Oil.
 This should be applied sparely and evenly, along the wood’s grain, using a cotton cloth, brush or squeegee.
 The oil will react with the floor within a minute and any excess should be wiped away within 15 or 20 minutes making sure the surface is nearly dry.
-Because the oil reacts so quickly, it’s a good idea to treat relatively small areas each time.
-Oil doesn’t leave tide or overlap marks and should be left for 24 to 36 hours before you can stand on the floor again or
+It’s a good idea to treat relatively small areas each time because the oil reacts quickly.
+Oil doesn’t leave tide or overlap marks and should be left for 24 to 36 hours before you can stand on the floor again or it’s cleaned.